suncoast-devs/handbook/lessons/career-prep/portfolios.md

 If you have a background in design, creating your customer portfolio might seem easy enough.
 Here are some things to keep in mind before you get started: Start with a minimum viable product.
 Think about the information you need vs. the extras you want to add.
-When styling, start with mobile-first then check how it looks on tablet and desktop
+When styling, start with mobile-first, then check how it looks on tablets and desktop.

 If you are not a designer, the best option is to find a template that works for you.